pathakde/Pathak_2021/README.md

 We also provide some resources for streamlining your analysis of relevant IllustrisTNG data with detailed instructions to download and process this data.

+## Note: Selected Suess et al. (2020) data included:
+Some processed data from Suess et al. (2020) has been included in `Suess2020_data.hdf5` for reproducing the comparisons with observations in Figure 2.
+A huge thank you to **Wren Suess** for sharing her data!
+You can find her paper at https://iopscience.iop.org/article/10.3847/2041-8213/abacc9 (arXiv: https://arxiv.org/abs/2008.02817).

 <br />

+# Getting Started:

 ## 1. Download all code and data included in the repository.